What is Epiphany day: Symbolic Meaning

 Ties to Mardi Gras:

-January 6th is also the beginning of Carnival season and ends the day after Mardi Gras (FAT TUESDAY) on Ash Wednesday.
+January 6th (Epiphany) is also the beginning of Carnival season which ends the day after Mardi Gras (FAT TUESDAY) on Ash Wednesday.
 Think of Mardi Gras as the last hurrah before Lent begins.

-How To Celebrate Epiphany in France: La Galette des Rois
+How To Celebrate Epiphany in France and eat King cake.

-The fun part about this tradition is that there is a small figurine, called a fève which literally means bean in French hidden in each galette des Rois.
-(Originally an actual bean was put in the cakes, but around the 1870’s, it was replaced by porcelain figurines and more recently sometimes by plastic toys.)
+Hidden in each king cake is a small figurine, called a fève (bean) which is baked right into the king cake.
+(Originally an actual bean was put in king cakes.
+Around the 1870s, it was replaced by porcelain figurines and more recently sometimes by plastic toys.)

-- If there are children, it is a tradition that the youngest child hides under the table and randomly announces who gets the next slice.
+If there are children, it’s tradition that the youngest child hides under the table and randomly announces who gets the next slice.
 This is the part that the kids love the most.
 It’s also a way to ensure that the slices are handed out randomly.